gura-lang/gura/doc/language-manual/02-Syntax.md

   It contains three Identifier expressions `x`, `y` and `z` as its elements.
   It also owns Identifier expressions `a`, `b` and `c` as its block-parameters.

+If a opening curly bracket appears at the top of a line, the preceding line break would be omitted.
+This means that the following two examples are identical:

+    foo {
+    }

+    foo
+    {
+    }

 ### Root